 Where muscle function and motor skills have been affected, physical therapy may also be recommended.
 Recovery depends on how early the diagnosis and treatment are performed as well as the location and exact qualities of the spinal cord tumor.

 Ultimately, spinal treatment options are determined after a thorough consultation and examination by the experts at Hunt Spine.
 Through the entire process, they employ an understanding and caring approach while delivering among the best spine care available.
-To take your next step towards relief, please call our office to set an appointment with a spine doctor in Los Angeles.

 Spinal infections are the result of post-surgical infection or internal bacterial or fungal infection.
 Some of the most common types of spinal infections include: